 She also discusses:

-The Resilient Supply Chain Podcast is where global leaders tackle the future of supply chains, and how to make them stronger, smarter, and more sustainable.
+The Resilient Supply Chain Podcast is where global leaders explore how to make supply chains stronger, smarter, and more sustainable.

-Hosted by Tom Raftery, technology evangelist, sustainability thought-leader, and former SAP Global VP, the show features C-suite executives, founders, and innovators from across the world’s most influential companies.
-Together, we explore how organisations are building supply chains that can withstand shocks, adapt to change, and lead in a decarbonising economy.
+Hosted by Tom Raftery, technology evangelist, sustainability thought-leader, and former SAP Global VP, the show features C-suite executives, founders, and innovators from some of the world’s most influential companies.
+Together, we examine how organisations are building supply chains that can withstand shocks, adapt to change, and compete in a decarbonising economy.

-Every Monday at 7 a.m.
-CET, new episodes drop – packed with real insights, not PR fluff.
+New episodes drop every Monday at 7 a.m.
+CET, packed with real insight, not PR fluff.

-From supply chain resilience and risk mitigation to AI-driven visibility, circular design, and ESG transformation, we unpack the data, systems, and strategies shaping global operations.
+From resilience and risk mitigation to AI-driven visibility, circular design, and ESG transformation, the podcast unpacks the data, systems, and strategies shaping global operations.

-You’ll hear from the people actually doing the work – the ones leading on:
+You’ll hear from the people doing the work on:

 - Scope 3 emissions and supply chain sustainability